ZeroWork

 if (selector) selector.click();

-// alternatively, use custom try-catch logic, see below
+// alternatively, use try-catch logic to throw custom error, see below

 Define custom error messages